 The Objective of this course is to facilitate understanding of the conceptual framework of marketing and its applications in decision making under various environmental constraints.
-This Paper covers the major part of Introduction of Marketing, Market Analysis, Production Decisions, Pricing

-Decisions, and Distribution Channels and Physical Distribution Decisions.
+This Paper covers the major part of Introduction of Marketing, Market Analysis, Production Decisions, Pricing Decisions, and Distribution Channels and Physical Distribution Decisions.

-• To develop an idea about marketing and its functions.

-To enhance the students on consumer behaviour.

-To familiarize students about product and its classifications.

-To make them understand pricing policies.

-To introduce the concept of sales forecast.
+- To develop an idea about marketing and its functions. - To enhance the students on consumer behaviour. - To familiarize students about product and its classifications. - To make them understand pricing policies. - To introduce the concept of sales forecast.

-PSO: PAPER-A-II ADVERTISING & SALES MANAGEMENT
+PSO: PAPER-A-II ADVERTISING & SALES MANAGEMENT OBJECTIVE-

-This Paper covers the major part of Concept, Scope, Objective, and Functions of Advertising, Preapplying principles of marketing and communications.

-Launch Advertising Decision, Promotional management, Personal Selling and Sales Management.
+This Paper covers the major part of Concept, Scope, Objective, and Functions of Advertising, Pre-Launch Advertising Decision, Promotional management, Personal Selling and Sales Management.

-Identify and respond to clients' advertising and marketing communications objectives by
+• Identify and respond to clients' advertising and marketing communications objectives by applying principles of marketing and communications.